lambdaclass/rex/README.md

 ## `rex` SDK

 The `rex` SDK provides a set of utilities for Ethereum and ethrex L2 development.
+With it, you can write Rust scripts to interact with Ethereum and ethrex L2 networks as well as deploy and interact with smart contracts, transferring funds between accounts, and more.

 ### Getting Started with the SDK